 The show is not over yet though!
 A single stalk of white flowers will emerge from the ground during the month of June (much like a Resurrection Lily!).
 By the time the flowers fully open in late June/early July, the original leaves are long gone!
 A round globe of small white flowers, supported by a stout reddish stem, is all that’s left to be seen.

-In Appalachia, ramps are traditionally collected and eaten in the springtime when the greens are young.
-The entire plant is chopped and sauteed, and used in any dish that would normally call for onions.
+In Appalachia, ramps are traditionally collected and eaten in the springtime when the greens are young and tender.
+The entire plant can be chopped and sauteed, and used in any dish that would normally call for onions.
 Once cooked, the green part of the plant wilts like spinach.
-Both the bulb and the greens taste like a combination of garlic and sweet onions, which is to say– ramps taste very good!
+Both the bulb and the greens taste like a combination of garlic and sweet onions, which is to say– ramps are delicious!

 The flowers in the gallery below were photographed on June 29th in both 2014 and 2015!

 Ramps prefer to grow in cool, moist forests, often near streams.
 When conditions are right, they can cover the forest floor for great distances, as you will see in all the photos.